linz/topo-workflows/workflows/storage/README.md

 ### Description

 Check for the status of S3 Glacier Batch Restore jobs triggered by the [`unarchive` workflow](#unarchive), and initiate a file copy of restored files if the batch job has completed.
+Write notification information to the logs so that an Elasticsearch watcher can send a Slack alert.

 It will copy files from archive buckets to sharing buckets as follows: